 Football matches are normally called off if the pitch is waterlogged – except in the Cotswolds.

-Two teams braved the freezing water today to take part in the annual Football In The River match in Bourton-on-the-Water, Gloucestershire.
+Two teams braved chilly water to take part in the annual Football In The River match in Bourton-on-the-Water, Gloucestershire.

-The 30-minute game was played out between Bourton Rovers 1st XI and Bourton Rovers 2nd XI.
+The 30-minute game was played out between mixed teams of Bourton Rovers 1st XI and 2nd XI and kicked off at 11am instead of the usual 4pm.

-The match, which raises funds for Bourton Rovers Football Club, regularly draws large crowds - and fans are advised to wear waterproofs if they plan to stand close to the side of the "pitch".
+The match regularly draws large crowds and fans are advised to wear waterproofs if they plan to stand close to the side of the “pitch”.